AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 How to configure matching tolerances

 Matching tolerances define how much an invoice can differ from the purchase order before triggering an exception.
-Common configurations:
+Getting these right is critical — tolerances that are too tight create noise, and tolerances that are too loose let material discrepancies through.

-Quantity tolerance: Zero tolerance is typical for quantity matching.
-An invoice for 110 units against a PO for 100 units should always be flagged.
-Some businesses allow a small over-delivery tolerance (5 percent) for bulk goods where exact quantities vary slightly.
+Zero tolerance is typical for quantity matching — an invoice for 110 units against a PO for 100 units should always be flagged.
+Some businesses allow a small over-delivery tolerance (3 to 5 percent) for bulk goods where exact quantities vary slightly due to manufacturing tolerances or weight-based pricing.

-Amount tolerance: Set a minimum dollar threshold below which matching exceptions are not generated.
+Set a minimum dollar threshold below which matching exceptions are not generated.
 An invoice that is AU$2.50 over the PO amount on a AU$500 invoice does not warrant the same investigation as a AU$2,500 variance on a AU$10,000 invoice.
+A common floor is AU$20 or AU$50 — variances below this threshold pass without generating an exception.

-Tolerance configuration is a balance.
-Too tight and the exception queue fills with noise.
-Too loose and material discrepancies pass through.
-Review the exception rate after the first month of operation and adjust tolerances based on what is actually flagged versus what requires genuine investigation.
+Tolerance configuration is not a one-time decision.
+Review the exception rate after the first month of operation and adjust based on what is actually flagged versus what requires genuine investigation.

 Implementing PO matching: the four prerequisites